 Members may log in to this website, giving access to information not available to the general public, such as newsletters and notices of upcoming club events.
 If you are a member with a lost password, contact Office Manager Terri Denmon for a new password.

 Scholarships:The Tuesday Musical Club awards scholarships to college students in musical fields of study.
-The deadline for submission of applications in 2012 has passed.
-The next round of applications will be in 2014.
 For more information click here.

 FederationTuesday Musical Club is a proud member of the National Federation of Music Clubs and the Pennsylvania Federation of Music Clubs.
 TMC joined the Federation in 1908, making it the third oldest member club in the PFMC.